Lexseal/fast_kinematics/readme.md

 ## APIs

+The docs are embedded in the library itself, you can either print out the doc string or use the code suggestions in your IDE to see the API documentation.
-Please see `pybind11/fast_kinematics.pyi` for the API documentation.
+Alternatively, please see `pybind11/pybind_fast_kinematics.cpp` for the API documentation.